panzerdp/dmitripavlutin.com/content/posts/2016-11-16-swift-addition-operator/index.md

 You can also benefit from a concise syntax when concatenating arrays, manipulating dates and sum measurements.

 *Do you know other Swift types that implement addition operator overloading?
-Feel free to write a comment bellow!*
+Feel free to write a comment below!*